Qqwy/elixir-type_check/README.md

 - [ ] Per-module or even per-spec settings to turn on/off, configure formatter, etc.

 ### Changelog
+- 0.10.6 -
+  - Fixes:
+    - Fixes issue where Dialyzer would sometimes complain about the generated return-type checking code if the implementation of the function itself was trivial. (c.f. #85).
 - 0.10.5 -
   - Additions:
     - Support for the builtin types of the `System` module.
 Thank you, @paulswartz!